zahrevsky/video-multiplayer/README.md

 ### Video multiplayer — a JS snippet to sync video play-pause state<br><sup>Backed by syncronization server at vzvlad.dev<br/></sup>

-Shared-video-control helps you watch a movie together remotely without screen-sharing.
+Video multiplayer helps you watch a movie together remotely without screen-sharing.
 Each user opens the same web page with a video and inserts a JS snippet in the developer console.
 Now, when one user toggles play-pause, it toggles for everyone.

 **Note** This is a proof-of-concept pet-project rather than a finished user-friendly product.